Gristydesigns/elegance-salon/README.md

 * The cards – presenting them on different screens, spacing!

-* I have learnt a great deal on this project

 * Images from salon were delayed so many images were the older ones.

 -   **Testing**

+-   [Find unclosed tags](https://aliciaramirez.com/closing-tags-checker/) was used to verify correct tags
+-   [W3S validator](https://validator.w3.org/nu/#textarea) to ensure code has no errors
 -   Initial testing identified telephone coding as an issue.
 -   I tested the website Google Chrome and Safari.
 I was always using Google Chrome and found no issues when using this browser.

 * The website worked to the normal standard on Mozilla Firefox as well.
-So far, So good.
+So far, so good.

 **Media and Content**